giantswarm/docs/src/content/vintage/getting-started/observability/logging/architecture/index.md

 ## Why we prefer Loki over its competitors

-The reasons that lead us to using Grafana Loki in favor of its competitors (which boils down to only opendistro in our case) are numerous.
+There are numerous reasons to use Grafana Loki in favor of its competitors.

 First, we are **strong believers in Open Source** so the full Elastic stack is obviously out of the question.